nikhilparla/path_planning_project/README.md

 #### Sensor Fusion Data, a list of all other car's attributes on the same side of the road.
 (No Noise)

-["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.
+["sensor_fusion"] A 2d vector of cars and then that car's [ 0 - car's unique ID,
+  1 - car's x position in map coordinates,
+  2 - car's y position in map coordinates,
+  3 - car's x velocity in m/s,
+  4 - car's y velocity in m/s,
+  5- car's s position in frenet coordinates,
+  6- car's d position in frenet coordinates]

 ## Details